if-itb/if4050-2015-ServiceAdapter/README.md

 	 $ mvn compile war:war
 	 ```
 3. A new folder named `target` will be created inside `six-adapter-rest` folder.
-It should contain a war file named `six-adapter-rest-1.0-SNAPSHOT.war`
+Now, it should contain a war file named `six-adapter-rest-1.0-SNAPSHOT.war`
 4. Run GlassFish server using:

      ```